openstack/nova-specs/specs/abandoned/flavor-class.rst

 Flavor classes
 ==============

+.. note:: This spec was abandoned by efried on account of having been
+          sitting in the backlog directory since 2015.

 As an operator I would like to be able to define policy and quotas differently for different sets of hardware.